bobclarke/bobclarke.github.io/index.markdown

 layout: home
 ---
-___These are my technical notes about interesting chalenges with running containers at scale, automation, networking, encryption, monitoring, testing and generally trying to build and run production systems reliably.___ - Bob Clarke
+___These are my technical notes about interesting challenges I've experienced in relation to: containers at scale, automation, networking, encryption, monitoring, testing and generally trying to build and run production systems reliably.___ - Bob Clarke